sorbet/sorbet.run/docs/talks/RubyConf2019/index.md

 end
 ```

-Hundreds of engineers means ~all code is unfamiliar

----

-## 3. Too easy to break things

-"I want to delete this code!"
+"I want to change this code!"

 ... is it enough if the **tests** pass?